|Dungeons & Dragons||D & D Players||Setting up a Group|

 - In non-combat encounters, let players discuss their plans between them.
 Ensure all get a chance to have their say if necessary, but don’t let such discussion drag out.

 - Turn order in combat = initiative – players must be prepared for their turn.
-If they aren’t ready or don’t make a decision on what they want to do they lose their turn.
+If they aren’t ready or don’t make a decision on what they want to do, they lose their turn or drop down to the bottom of the initiative.

 - DM keep notes and encourage players to keep notes.